 If HMRC find inconsistencies between stated income in your mortgage application and your stated income on your self-assessment tax return then there are big problems ahead.

 HMRC are likely to then launch a full blown investigation into your tax affairs.

 If HMRC find you have failed to declare part of your income to lower your tax bill or produced false invoices this is fraud.

-You should never go through a tax fraud investigation without strong, reliable representation against HMRC.
+You should never go through an investigation without strong, reliable representation against HMRC.